Eadgyth/Programming-Editor/README.md

 <h3>Eadgyth Programming Editor</h3>
 <p>
-A lightweight text and code editor, programmed in Java, for writing, compiling and running code — designed for learning, quick prototyping, or small projects where a full IDE is not necessary.
+A text and code editor, programmed in Java, for writing, compiling and running code — intended for learning, quick prototyping, or small projects for personel use.
 <p>
 The editor can be tried out by downloading the executable jar file in a
 <a href="https://github.com/Eadgyth/Programming-Editor/releases">release</a> (requires a